All Episodes

 It was a Latino dance event of some kind.

-They're dancing away and they're cut down, they're gunned down, they're dead as they dance.
+They're dancing away and they're cut down.

-These the there's a series of texts somebody's making last texts to their mother as the guy is coming for them.
+There's a series of texts somebody's making last texts to their mother as the guy is coming for them.

-And to think about that, it's a Saturday night, it's a Saturday night, and you lead a hedonistic Florida lifestyle.
+And to think about that, it's a Saturday night.

 You don't give a thought to all this boring stuff, this depressing, boring stuff.

-Somewhere up the end of the dial, there are these boring news channels where there are people talking about this boring stuff all day long every day, and you don't care about it.
+Somewhere up the end of the dial, there are these boring news channels where there are people talking about this boring stuff all day long, every day, and you don't care about it.

-Uh It's a fabulous town.
+It's a fabulous town.

-You can party all night, and it's an all-night party.
+You can party all night.

-And you go to the party at the end of the world, and you are gunned down.
+And you go to the party at the end of the world and you are gunned down.

-And I I'll I'll relay one other uh poignant uh detail from the events of the early hours of Sunday morning uh that I think also speaks to that idea of the the Western world as a party at the end of the world, and that is the police that are going in.
+And I'll relay one other poignant detail from the events of the early hours of Sunday morning that I think also speaks to that idea of the Western world as a party at the end of the world.

 I gather the majority of bodies are still there in that nightclub.

-Uh and the police have been going in there and they're going through the nightclub.
+And the police have been going in there.

-They're looking for clues, they're looking for this, they're looking for that.
+They're looking for that.

-Because all over Florida and beyond, there are loved ones trying to get in contact with someone who isn't returning calls, and they're still trying to call that number, call that number in hope someone will pick up an answer.
+Because all over Florida and beyond, there are loved ones trying to get in contact with someone who isn't returning calls.

-And the idea of those police officers going through that club painstakingly yesterday, and there are these lifeless bodies on the floor with the persistent every few seconds another chiming ring from a phone in the pocket.
+And the idea of those police officers going through that club painstakingly yesterday, and there were these lifeless bodies on the floor with the persistent every few seconds another chiming ring from a phone in the pocket.

-And I think a lot about Douglas Murray's uh words to me that night in Copenhagen, the sense of a party at the end of the world.
+And I think a lot about Douglas Murray's words to me that night in Copenhagen, the sense of a party at the end of the world.

 Most people don't know.